• Skip to primary navigation

 Notes

-I don't like my salad too heavily dressed, so I use only 3/4 cup of miracle whip, and this may not seem like enough at first.
-But after it sits for an hour it will be more creamy.
-Although you can feel free to add the full cup if you prefer yours with more dressing.
+I don't like my salad too heavily dressed.
+It may not seem like enough dressing at first, but after it sits for an hour, it will be more creamy.
+Although, you can feel free to add more Miracle Whip if you prefer yours with more dressing.

 You can use shredded cheese or cut a block of cheese into little chunks.
 I prefer cheddar or Colby-jack block cheese cut into tiny chunks.